255 – The Organization for Families and Hostages

 Rotem Kavalo

-Rotem Kavalo holds two degrees in social work from Tel Hai College with a specialization in community, youth, management, and training.
-She managed the Community Department in the Golan Regional Council, leading its community strategy and developing the leadership program, “Leading Communities,” alongside training designed to connect people to community and a feeling of meaning
+Rotem holds a BA and an MA in social work from Tel Hai College with a focus on community, youth management, and training.
+Previously, she managed the community department for the Golan Regional Council in northern Israel, driving its strategy and establishing its leadership program to connect individuals to their community in a meaningful way.

 Sahar Edri